COVID: Davos meeting called off due to omicron variant | DW | 20.12.2021

 "Despite the meeting's stringent health protocols, the transmissibility of omicron and its impact on travel and mobility have made deferral necessary," organizers said.

-Participants, however, can participate in an online session that will still take place in January.
+Participants, however, can participate in an online session that will still take place next month.

 "Public-private cooperation has moved forward throughout the pandemic and that will continue apace.
 We look forward to bringing global leaders together in person soon," said WEF head Klaus Schwab.

-The annual meeting typically draws major figures from politics, business and civil society, with world leaders typically holding speeches.
+The annual gathering typically draws major figures from politics, business and civil society, with world leaders often giving speeches.

 The 2021 in-person event in Davos was completely called off due to the coronavirus pandemic.